parhamdoustdar/parhamdoustdar.github.io/about.md

 ---
 layout: page
-permalink: /about.html
-title: Parham Doustdar
+title: About Parham Doustdar
-tags: [Parham, Doustdar, Parham Doustdar]
+permalink: /about/
 ---

 My name is Parham Doustdar.
 I am a PHP programmer who is taking baby steps to become an entrepreneur.